Skip navigation links

 • BMB 401 Comprehensive Biochemistry 3 cr

-Three of the following courses: (8-9 credits)
+Three of the following courses: (8-9 cr)

 • BMB 805 Protein Structure, Design, and Mechanism 3 cr